-"That's my grandfather, right there," he would tell friends, pointing excitedly to a framed photograph of the historic Japanese surrender ceremony aboard the battleship Missouri
+"That's my grandfather, right there," he would tell friends, pointing excitedly to a framed photograph of the historic Japanese surrender ceremony aboard the battleship Missouri in 1945.

 On such occasions, he abandoned his studied nonchalance toward things military.
 With good reason.
 The solemn, somewhat cadaverous figure in the picture had evoked both cheers and howls in his lifetime, but never indifference.

 John Sidney McCain defied the image of the senior naval officer.
 Bony, wizened, with a hooked nose and sunken cheeks, he turned sixty during World War II and looked at least ten years older, according to naval historian E.B.
 Potter.

 Poorly fitting false teeth, which caused his speech to be plagued by whistles, compounded the problem, as did a herky-jerky gait and a high-strung, fidgety nature, characteristics he passed on to his son and grandson.

 "There were few wiser or more competent officers in the Navy than Slew McCain, but whenever his name came up, somebody had a ridiculous story to tell about him -- and many of the stories were true," said Potter.